Mr.Mr. (song): Commercial performance

 "Mr.Mr." peaked atop the South Korean Gaon Digital Chart in the tenth week of 2014.
 It was the 46th best-selling song of 2014 in South Korea, selling over 906,962 digital units.
 Overall, it became the 54th best-performing song on the Gaon Digital Chart, based on additional streaming and instrumental track downloads.
 "Mr.Mr." also charted at number three on the Korea K-Pop Hot 100, and number four on the Billboard World Digital Songs.

+Accolades

+"Mr.Mr." was nominated for Song of the Month – March at the 2015 Gaon Chart Music Awards and Favorite K-Pop Video at the 2015 Myx Music Awards, losing to 2NE1's "Come Back Home" in both categories.
+It received a nomination for Digital Song Bonsang at the 29th Golden Disc Awards.